 My friend and I were grabbing lunch one afternoon when he told me he was planning a trip to Europe and said I should come along.
 My response was “Let me see…I’ll get back to you” because the dates conflicted with plans I already had in place.
 But once I got home that evening, I told myself to stop making excuses, and I texted my friend telling him to count me in.
-I bought my ticket to Oslo, and it was honestly the best decision of my LIFE!
+Because it was so last minute, I had to miss out the first few days when he went to Denmark and stayed in one of the copenhagen hotels close to the tourist center.
+I was jealous when he told me what he got but to but I was still happy I bought my ticket to Oslo, it was honestly the best decision of my LIFE!

 We spent our first day just getting familiar with the town with no real agenda.
 The weather was beautiful, and we just wanted to be outdoors.
 It’s an easy city to walk and get lost in; before you know it you’ve covered miles on foot!
 But on Day 2 we went made it a point to see the Royal Palace & visit the Nobel Peace Center, which was a MUST for me because I’m obsessed with museums.
 This one, in particular, was so special to me because it was representative of all that is good in the world.

 One of my favorite moments in Oslo was right outside the Nobel Peace Center.
 We were in no rush, so we just took a minute to sit on this hilltop and take it all in.
 When traveling it’s easy to hop from one attraction to the next when there’s so much to see, but these moments of reflection are just as priceless.

 I loved being in Oslo during the week because we got to see real life happening.
 Whether it was people hustling to work, school children playing in the park, or a protest taking place outside of City Hall.